← jordandalton.com

-Advanced Laravel: Terminable Middlware
+Advanced Laravel: Terminable Middleware

 If you're a Laravel developer, you're likely familiar with the concept of middleware.
 These powerful tools allow you to manipulate incoming requests before they're handled by your application, and outgoing responses before they are sent back to the client.
 But what if you need to perform some action at the end of a request cycle, after the response has been sent?
 That's where terminable middleware comes in.